-Analogous to file/1, but takes a list of forms (in either Erlang abstract or Core Erlang format representation) as first argument.
+Analogous to file/1, but takes a list of forms (in the Erlang abstract format representation) as first argument.
 Option binary is implicit, that is, no object code file is produced.
 For options that normally produce a listing file, such as 'E', the internal format for that compiler pass (an Erlang term, usually not a binary) is returned instead of a binary.